kvutien/Project-Machu-Picchu-2020/Pepito/README.md

 <img src="./MainGUI.png" alt="drawing" width="1780"/>

-* do only once: click on the button "_Get blockchain interface & Pepito instance_"
+* do only once: click on the button "_Get blockchain interface & Pepito instance_".
+Accept Metamask request to connect, with the correct account selected
 * click on the button "_Store disguise on blockchain_"
 * repeat the following as many times as desired
   * click on the button "_Generate random disguise_"